lvguowei/lvguowei-website/content/post/android-custom-view-102-2.md

 This method can turn on [Bilinear Filtering](https://en.wikipedia.org/wiki/Bilinear_filtering).

-We can see the effect of applying this filter by paint a small part of an image to an bigger area on the screen.
+We can see the effect of applying this filter by painting a small part of an image to an bigger area on the screen.

 Without filtering:
 {{< figure src="/img/filtermap1.png" >}}